EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 >
 > Apache/2.4.52 (Ubuntu) Server at eidf147-runner-vm Port 443

-then, refresh the web page, or click the 'Connect to RStudio Server' button again.
+then, refresh the web page, or click the **Connect to RStudio Server** button again.

 ---

 ## Log in

-A 'Sign in to RStudio' page will appears.
+A Sign in to RStudio page will appears.
 Enter:

 * Username: root
 * Password: password you selected when completing the app form.

-Click 'Sign in'.
+Click **Sign in**.

 !!!
 Note